DoreenRiepel/starter-hugo-academic/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include cryptography and provable security.

-# Interests to show in About widget
+# Interests to show in About
 interests:
-- Cryptography
+- Public-Key Cryptography
 - Provable Security

 # Education to show in About widget